viGor027/Calebfaces/README.md

 # Conclusion

-Looking at the confusion matrix we can clearly see that model requires further tweaking, however in home environment(insufficient computing power) optimal hyperparameters cannot be found in reasonable time span.
+Looking at the confusion matrix we can clearly see that model requires further tweaking, however in home environment with insufficient computing power finding optimal hyperparameters and conducting training is not possible in a reasonable time.

 ## Dataset link